julianschuler/keyboards/concavum/README.md

 ### Printing and testing the case
 When you are done with your modifications, render the Case using `F6` and export it as STL or AMF.
+Support material is required for printing.
+However, use support blockers for the nut holders as it is nearly impossible to remove support material from their inside.
+For the other print settings the Slicer defaults for PETG and a layer height of 0.2mm should be fine.

 It is highly recommended to print only one half for now, adding the switches and keycaps and testing the feel first.
 It may take a few iterations, really take your time to find a configuration that fits your hands!

 If you are happy with your configuration, you can now print the second half and add the remaining switches and keycaps.

 The bottom plate of the keyboard can either be 3D printed as well or e.g. cut out of aluminum.
-It can thus be either exported as an outline or 3D object using
+It can thus be either exported as a 3D object or outline using
 ```
 python3 case/export-bottom-plate.py [output file name]
 ```
 where the file extension determines its type (e.g. `bottom-plate.amf` or `bottom-plate.dxf`).
-After printing/cutting, use a countersink drill bit to allow the screw heads to sit flush later.
+In case of cutting, chamfer the holes afterwards using a countersink drill bit to allow the screw heads to sit flush later.

 ### Generating the PCB
 To generate the matrix PCB, install [KiCad 6.0](https://www.kicad.org/download/) and [Python 3](https://www.python.org/downloads/).
 Afterwards, switch to the `pcb` subfolder and install the Python dependencies by executing